 What It’s Made Of

 The Bear Elite Hybrid blends high-quality CertiPUR-US certified foams with individually encased coils, creating a hybrid design that offers the best of both worlds—pressure relief and responsive support.
-The hand-quilted PCM fabric cover feels cool to the touch, preventing overheating without that sinking-in feeling.
+The hand-quilted fabric cover feels cool to the touch, preventing overheating without that sinking-in feeling.
 For even more temperature regulation, the optional Celliant-infused cover helps promote better airflow and faster recovery.

 Beneath the surface, copper-infused memory foam wicks away heat while keeping the mattress fresh and antimicrobial.
 A dynamic transition foam layer enhances comfort, allowing weight to settle naturally into the supportive coil system.
 The zoned coils provide targeted lumbar support and motion isolation, reinforced by edge coils for stability and a high-density foam base for lasting durability.